 - Fresh – Visit certain categories specific to products for daily use with a focus on fresh and perishable items, most likely to be consumed on the day of purchase.

-Leveraging on the advantages of both the arrangement of categories within a store and the reason for which a customer visits said each category will allow for more accurate positioning of in-store marketing campaigns.
+Leveraging on the advantages of both the arrangement of categories within a store and the reason for which a customer visits said each category, shopping missions will allow for more accurate positioning of the best spots for in-store activations.

 A Case Study